 8. How do I get to Gardens by the Bay from the MRT?

-Once you have arrived at Bayfront MRT, look for Station Exit B. Once you have exited the station, cross the Dragonfly Bridge to get to Gardens by the Bay.
+Once you have arrived at Bayfront MRT, look for Station Exit B. Once you have exited the station, go straight ahead for around 100 metres and cross the Dragonfly Bridge on the right to reach the Heritage Gardens.
 You will find yourself at the Malay Garden.

-To reach the Flower Dome and Cloud Forest from the Malay Garden, turn left and walk through the Chinese Garden and Indian Garden.
+To reach the Flower Dome and Cloud Forest from the Malay Garden, walk through the Chinese Garden and Indian Garden.

 9. What can I see inside the Gardens by the Bay Flower Dome?